-- 9. (1) The Commission may issue a licence to an applicant subject to such terms and conditions as the Commission thinks fit, if the Commission is satisfied that - - (a) the applicant is qualified to carry on fiduciary services business; - (b) the criteria specified in the Schedule are fulfilled; - (c) the applicant satisfies the requirements of this Act in respect of the application and will, upon issuance of the licence, be in compliance with this Act in respect of licensing; and - (d) issuing the licence is not against the public interest;
+9. (1) The Commission may issue a licence to an applicant subject to such terms and conditions as the Commission thinks fit, if the Commission is satisfied-

-and the Commission may, upon granting the licence to the applicant, extend the licence to include any subsidiary company referred to in an application under section 7(7), subject to such terms and conditions as the Commission thinks fit.
+- (a) the applicant is qualified to carry on fiduciary services business; - (b) the criteria specified in the Schedule are fulfilled; - (c) the applicant satisfies the requirements of this Act in respect of the application and will, upon issuance of the licence, be in compliance with this Act in respect of licensing; and and the Commission may, upon granting the licence to the applicant, extend the licence to include any subsidiary company referred to in an application under section 7(7), subject to such terms and conditions as the Commission thinks fit.